Close Alert Banner

 Adult Integrated Mental Health Services (AIMHS) - Lakeridge Health | Make a referral

 Outpatient community mental health program that is part of Lakeridge Health.
-Provides time-limited psychoeducation, treatment, and psychotherapy to adults over age 18.
+Provides goal-oriented and time-limited psychoeducation, treatment, and psychotherapy to adults over age 18.
 A variety of treatment options are offered, including psychoeducation groups and group programs that are more process oriented.
-Physician referral required.

 The Primary Health Care Program consists of a team of physicians, nurse practitioners, nurses, and other allied health professionals (social worker, dietitian, physiotherapist) who work in collaboration with other programs offered by Brock CHC.
 Services include preventative health care, treatment of chronic and episodic illnesses, mental health counselling, service navigation and referrals, access to phlebotomy, and more.
 All Brock CHC services are free.
 Office locations in Cannington and Beaverton.

-A Mental Health and Primary Care Hub that promotes and enhances the mental, emotional, and physical well-being of the community, through education, collaboration, advocacy, and the provision of a broad range of direct services that meet the community’s needs.
+A Mental Health and Primary Care Hub that promotes and enhances the mental, emotional, and physical well-being of the community, through education, collaboration, advocacy, and the provision of a broad range of direct services.

 Uses scientifically proven strategies based on Cognitive Behavioural Therapy (CBT) to help individuals learn to relax and be mindful, develop more effective ways of thinking, and use active steps to take charge of their anxiety.
 Features a community forum, enabling clients to find and offer peer-to-peer support.